mohsinalimat/klassenapp-ios/CONTRIBUTING.md

 ## Questions

-If you have any questions, please feel free to contact me via E-Mail: [developer@adrianbaumgart.de](mailto:developer@adrianbaumgart.de)
+If you have any questions, feel free to contact me via E-Mail: [developer@adrianbaumgart.de](mailto:developer@adrianbaumgart.de)